semaphore-protocol/semaphore/README.md

 ## Introduction

 Semaphore has been introduced by [barryWhiteHat](https://github.com/barryWhiteHat) as a method of zero-knowledge signaling.
-This repository is an implementation of the concept, including the zero-knowledge circuits and the tools necessary to use it, both server-side and client-side.
+This repository is an implementation of an upgraded version of the concept, including the zero-knowledge circuits and the tools necessary to use it, both server-side and client-side.

-Read the work-in-progress spec [here](https://hackmd.io/URAiVCeiTpGO-MpPrG3amg).

-The project is implemented in Node.JS and uses [circom](https://github.com/iden3/circom) for the zero-knowledge proofs.
+The project is implemented in plain Node.JS and uses [circom](https://github.com/iden3/circom) for the zero-knowledge proofs.

 ## Repository structure